LinkWellNodes/Documentation/docs/services/jobs/testnets-v2/Ethereum-Sepolia-Testnet-Jobs.md

-## Ethereum Goerli Testnet Jobs
+## Ethereum Sepolia Testnet Jobs
-Goerli is a proof-of-stake testnet, and is the recommended default Ethereum testnet for testing of validating and staking.
+Sepolia is a proof-of-stake testnet, and is the recommended default Ethereum testnet for application development.

-Please see below for our Chainlink direct request job offerings on the Ethereum-Goerli network.
+Please see below for our Chainlink direct request job offerings on the Ethereum-Sepolia network.
 All testnet jobs are free to use, and do not require you to fund your contracts with the LINK token.
 If you run into any trouble, we are here to help!
 Head on over to our [Discord](https://discord.gg/AJ66pRz4), or feel free to contact us [here](https://linkwellnodes.io/Home.html#contact-us "Contact LinkWell Nodes")!

 ### Select the type of data that you need: